Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

-\cite[Pages 4, 5]{Rosicky} and because $Y \cong T_{Y/Z}$ is the equalizer of $Tg$ and $0_Z \circ p_Z \circ Tg = Tg \circ 0_Y \circ p_Y$ also by \cite[Pages 4, 5]{Rosicky}, the diagram above admits a factorization:
+and because $Y \cong T_{Y/Z}$ is the equalizer of $Tg$ and $0_Z \circ p_Z \circ Tg = Tg \circ 0_Y \circ p_Y$ (also by \cite[Pages 4, 5]{Rosicky}), the diagram above admits a factorization:

-However, as the back face of the triangular prism is a pullback and the rightmost square is a pullback, we may apply the Pullback Lemma to deduce that the leftmost square is a pullback as well, which is moreover also preserved by all $T^m$.
-This shows exactly that $f$ is $0$-carrable.
+However, as the back face of the triangular prism is a $T$-pullback and the rightmost face is a $T$-pullback, we may apply the Pullback Lemma to deduce that the leftmost square is a $T$-pullback as well.
+This shows exactly that $f$ is $0$-carrable with corresponding limit cone: